Menu

 Over the last 15 years we have deeply immersed ourselves in research, working alongside communities, environmental data and forming a crucial understanding of place.

-Current and recent projects include the World Health Organisation’s Pavilion at COP27 in Sharm El-Sheikh, Egypt, 2022, as well as at the upcoming COP28 in Dubai, UEA, November 2023; the Land Body Ecologies Festival (June 2023), a free four-day festival held in the Wellcome Collection, London, exploring the deep connections between mental health and ecosystem health; This is a Forest (2023), an exhibition that tells the story of the artists’ journey across sites in Leeds in an attempt to reclaim a part of the city as a forest (October – November 2023); Microtonal (2022), an award-winning sound installation exploring the stories, cultures and land that can be found in between the notes of the western chromatic scale – developed in collaboration between Faqir Zulfiqar, the master potter Allahjurio and Invisible Flock; The Sleeping Tree (2019-2023), a long form, immersive, sound and light experience connecting audiences with the distant ecosystems in collaboration with LEAP (Landscape Ecology and Primatology, Bournemouth University), SOCP (Sumatran Orangutan Conservation Programme) and FKL (Leuser Conservation Forum), commissioned by Brighton Festival.
+Current and recent projects include the World Health Organisation’s Pavilion at COP27 in Sharm El-Sheikh, Egypt, 2022 and COP28 in Dubai, UEA, November 2023; the Land Body Ecologies Festival (June 2023), a free four-day festival held in the Wellcome Collection, London, exploring the deep connections between mental health and ecosystem health; This is a Forest (2023), an exhibition that tells the story of the artists’ journey across sites in Leeds in an attempt to reclaim a part of the city as a forest (October – November 2023); Microtonal (2022), an award-winning sound installation exploring the stories, cultures and land that can be found in between the notes of the western chromatic scale – developed in collaboration between Faqir Zulfiqar, the master potter Allahjurio and Invisible Flock; The Sleeping Tree (2019-2023), a long form, immersive, sound and light experience connecting audiences with the distant ecosystems in collaboration with LEAP (Landscape Ecology and Primatology, Bournemouth University), SOCP (Sumatran Orangutan Conservation Programme) and FKL (Leuser Conservation Forum), commissioned by Brighton Festival.

-Core Artistic Team
+Core Team

 [/lobo_cslider_slide]